invisibleFlock/Open-Field-Recorder/README.md

 The OFR has been deployed in Sumatra in 2019 and will  return there in mid 2020 to help monitor and establish an elephant migration corridor.
 It is being used in the sate of Karnataka in India where it is similarly being used on farms where human elephant conflict is a recurring issue.
 Later in 2020 it will be deploeyd accross the North of Finland to record the sound of the yearly freeze as part of an ongoing project with the Sub Zero collective of artists and scientists working on the edge of the artic.
 Hopefully we can keep this list updated and growing.

+# Can i hear what it sounds like:

+Yes.

+# Who else is part of this project:

+The OFR was first designed and created as part of a collaboration between Invisible Flock and resaearch undertaken by academics from [LEAP](https://go-leap.wixsite.com/home) specifically Amanda H Korstjens and Helen Slater and their ongoing reasearch through Borunemouth Univeristy in the Leuser Ecosystem.